Baseledger/baseledger-proxy/proxy_app/misc/baseledger_api_proposal_v0.5.md

 {{origin}} - empty string if comming from proxy, otherwise sender organization id
 {{message}} - error message from proxy or feedback message from sender organization id
 {{business_object_json_payload}} - if webhook_type = 0 (Incoming new suggestion for object creation), this holds the business object payload
-{{approved}} - if webhook_type = 1 (Incoming feebdack for an existing object), this hold the feedback status 1 - Approved or 0 - Decline
+{{approved}} - if webhook_type = 1 (Incoming feebdack for an existing object), this hold the feedback status true - Approved or false - Decline
+{{organization_id}} - id of the organization stored in the proxy instance of the webhook creator

 **GET /webhook**
 lists all